colshrapnel/phpdelusions.net/stackoverflow.md

 - Seeking recommendations for books, tools, software libraries, and more
 - Not reproducible or was caused by a typo

-It simply outlaws *most newbie questions out there!* And if new questions still make it to Stack Overflow, it's rather due to negligence.
+Which simply outlaws *most newbie questions out there!* And if new questions still make it to Stack Overflow, it's rather due to negligence.
 That's not normal.
 There is a huge mismatch between what people take Stack Overflow for, and what Stack Overflow actually is.

 Yet, people still come asking questions anyway, only to face with closures and downvotes.